nahueespinosa/pupil_finder/README.md

 # Pupil Finder

-This projects implements an ANN and trains it to predict the pupil position of an image of an eye.
+This projects implements an ANN and trains it to predict the pupil position in an image.

 ## Getting started